"In The Heights" Is Full Of Broadway & Pop Culture Easter Eggs

 Spoilers are ahead.
-After more than 15 years, the sueñito or "little dream" that is In The Heights is finally hitting the big screen — or the the small one, if you prefer to stay home and watch.
+After more than 15 years, the sueñito or "little dream" that is In The Heights is finally hitting the big screen.
 The big-hearted summer blockbuster directed by Jon M. Chu and written by Lin-Manuel Miranda and Quiara Alegría Hudes, who wrote the original musical, is a feast for the eyes.
 But if you don't look (and listen) real close you might miss some things.
 In The Heights is full of Easter eggs that include a viral Joker locale, a Drag Race cameo, and a Rent connection that will surely light your candle.
 Oh, and more than a few Hamilton shout-outs that will delight all the Hamilfans out there.
 Word to the wise: Listen closely to Stanford University's hold music.
 In general, just listen up because the film's background music holds its own secrets.

 Advertisement